mgckind/get_Nz/README.md

 For now only works with the SVA Gold 1.0 catalog.
 To get the data go the the DES Wiki (Under photo-z wiki)

+### Note
+Check https://github.com/mgckind/SparsePz for more information about the sparse representation

 #### Contact
 mcarras2@illinois.edu